jrandj/aws-solutions-architect-associate/README.md

 1. AWS federated access and identity services (for example, AWS Identity and Access Management [IAM], AWS Single Sign-On [AWS SSO]).

+	* AWS IAM Identity Center makes it easy to centrally manage federated access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.

+	* AWS IAM Identity Center works with an IdP of your choice, such as Okta Universal Directory or Azure Active Directory (AD) via the Security Assertion Markup Language 2.0 (SAML 2.0) protocol.

 1. AWS global infrastructure (for example, Availability Zones, AWS Regions).

 	* A Region is a location.
 An Availability Zone is a Data Center.
 An Availability Zone may contain several Data Centres that are close to each other (within 100 km).